 Wikipedia’s collaborative review best reflects the movie.
 “Dragonslayer is set apart from other fantasy films by its historical accuracy in costume and set design, as well as by a script and performances that attempt to accurately portray Britain at the turning point between paganism and Christianity.
 Sir Ralph Richardson's portrayal of the wizard Ulrich has become one of his most famous roles.
 Also, the moral complications of the film, along with its realistic depiction of political and societal pressures, give it a greater sophistication than most movies of its genre.”
 We certainly agree especially since the film well defines at least one dragon’s (supposedly the last) culinary desires!

-The Brobdingnagian Bards of the 21st century who though recently disbanded, evolved into one of the most popular acts at Renaissance Faires around the country.
+No, we’re not finished yet.
+Enter The Brobdingnagian Bards of the 21st century who though recently disbanded, evolved into one of the most popular acts at Renaissance Faires around the country.
 I saw them at the 2005 Texas Renaissance Festival.
 Their romantic, comical and everything in between work remains intact.
 Lovers of Scottish, Irish and Celtic Renaissance music will love this group which pondered the answer to our initial question, What do dragons eat?
 Their song, Do Virgins Taste Better on their A Faire to Remember CD reflects the answer to the conundrum though the countryside may not survive.
 The Brobdingnagian Bards also of Real Men Wear Kilts fame tie in our good folks from Urland and Dragonslayer in admirable style and remind us why we no longer practice the virgin sacrifice in our domain.
 We should note that The Brobdingnagian Bards were Austin, Texas based and the collaboration of the very talented Longhorns Marc Gunn and Andrew McKee.
 And what the heck does Brobdingnagian mean?
 Visit their website and surf around for the answer, aye.

 Do Virgins Taste Better?